Deepikatr199/PRODIGY_CS_02/README.md

 # PRODIGY_CS_02
 Pixel Manipulation for Image Encryption
-Implemented a simple image encryption tool using pixel manipulation by applying basic mathematical(XOR) operation to each pixel.It also allows users to encrypt and decrypt the image.
+Implemented a basic image encryption tool using pixel manipulation by performing a simple XOR operation on each pixel of the image and it allow users to encrypt and decrypt the image.